craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Timeline.md

 [[Arthur Simonson]] leads a party of adventurers and an army of home-grown warriors against the [[Bandit Lords]] that ruled in the northwest of [[Central Alaturmen]].

 date: 059AF
-title: The Bandit Lords are forced out.
+title: The Bandit Lords are defeated.
 content:

 [[Arthur Simonson]] completes his war's main goal - exterminate the [[Bandit Lords]].
 Now he must hold this new territory from the Hobgoblins to the northeast.